Afro-Asian Women's Conference

-The Afro-Asian Women's Conference, was an international women's conference, which took place in Colombo in Ceylon in 15-24 February 1958.
+The Afro-Asian Women's Conference was an international women's conference, which took place in Colombo in Ceylon on 15–24 February 1958.

 It is known as the first Afro-Asian Women's Conference.
-As an Afro-Asian international conference, it was preceded by the first Afro-Asian Peoples' Solidarity Conference in Cairo, Egypt, (December 26, 1957 to January 1, 1958).
+As an Afro-Asian international conference, it was preceded by the first Afro-Asian Peoples' Solidarity Conference in Cairo, Egypt (26 December 1957 to 1 January 1958).

 It was arranged by women's groups from Ceylon, Burma, Indonesia and Pakistan.
 Representatives from a number of countries in Asia and Africa attended.
 Among them were delegates from Afghanistan, which was the first time women represented Afghanistan in public.

 It was followed by the Afro-Asian Women's Conference in Cairo, Egypt, January 1961.